patzly/grocy-android/README.md

 ## Compatibility

-Grocy Android requires at least Android 5 (Lollipop) on your phone and at least grocy '2.7.0' on your server.
+Grocy Android requires at least Android 5 Lollipop on your phone and at least grocy `2.7.0` on your server.

 ## Contribution